rahulkumaran/messari-challenge/README.md

 ## <a href="https://medium.com/@rahulkumaran313/uniswap-listener-data-ingestion-analysis-949214c9e10c">Medium Article Detailing the Entire Data Engineering and Science Process Followed With Robust Insights and Suggestions</a>

+The article is fairly long as it details the entire process I adopted while working on this task but I promise it would be worth reading.
+If unable to read through the entire article, you could go through the analysis side of things - mainly the aspect correponding to analysis on how many recipients are contracts, wallets, etc and fee based pool utilisations.
+Make sure to read the suggestions and conclusions too towards the end of the article (last 2 sections).

 --------------------------------

 # To run data engineering pipeline